Goodbyes Along The Way

 Our family moved to Mattagami in 1960 when my father accepted a teaching position there.
 For the next four years our family lived in an apartment at the back of the one-room school, which was attended by two-dozen students from grades one to six.

-The time spent in Mattagami conjures up some of the most interesting and eventful memories of our lives.
-Among the many adults my parents counted as friends were several of the community's old timers - men and women who gradually opened their hearts to my dad and mom and willingly shared much of the village's stories and fascinating history: the Iroquois Wars, Wendigo, the giant snake, shaking tent ceremony ...
-These are the stories my father faithfully recorded in a number of old school scribblers, and it is many of these same stories that are related within the pages of this book, retold through the eyes of a twelve year old boy.
+The time spent in Mattagami conjures up some of the most eventful memories of my life.
+Among the many adults my parents counted as friends were some of the community's old timers - men and women who opened their hearts to my mom and dad and shared much of the village's fascinating history: the Iroquois Wars, the giant snake, shaking tent ceremony ...
+These are the stories my father recorded in a number of old scribblers, and it is many of these same stories that are related within the pages of this book, retold through the eyes of a twelve year old boy.